-Although it is taken for granted that squeezing liquid out of cloth is forbidden on Shabbat, the exact source of this prohibition is unclear.
-It appears that sohet (squeezing) is most likely a toladah – a derivative – of one of the 39 activities forbidden on Shabbat, specifically:
+Although it is taken for granted that squeezing liquid out of cloth is forbidden on, the exact source of this prohibition is unclear.
+It appears that sohet (squeezing) is most likely a toladah – a derivative – of one of the 39 activities forbidden on, specifically:

 - dash (threshing), or mefarek, which involves removing desirable contents from a peel or covering that is unnecessary or unwanted,

 - melaben (whitening), when squeezing out the liquid is part of a washing process, or

 - tzove’ah (coloring), when squeezing out the liquid leaves the cloth a different color.

 The Sho’el U’meishiv suggests an interesting proof that the prohibition on squeezing is not derived from mefarek.
 The case presented in our Gemara refers specifically to the activity being performed on Yom Tov, when, unlike on, activities done for the purpose of food preparation are permitted.
 Thus the prohibition must stem from either melaben or tzove’ah.